Skip navigation

 Home | Blog | Published on June 12th, 2025

 While both sewer line cleaning and drain cleaning focus on clearing blockages, they serve very different parts of your plumbing system.
-Understanding the distinction between the two helps ensure you request the right service potentially avoiding more extensive repairs down the road.
+Understanding the distinction between the two helps ensure you request the right service potentially avoiding more extensive repairs down the road, especially when learning how to choose reliable sewer maintenance professionals.

 At Swift Plumbing & Heating, we offer expert solutions for both drain and sewer issues, helping Bainbridge Island homeowners keep their plumbing systems running smoothly.